The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Now you know what type of author assistant you need, it’s almost time to find them.

-Read part 2 to find out how much an author assistant costs and where to find the one for you.
+Read part 2 to find out how much an author assistant costs and where to find the right assistant for you.

 Previous